Skip to content

 How Can Pentagon Play Help to Create Learning and Collaborative Work Zones in your Primary School Classroom?

-To help facilitate different learning zones in classrooms, where there isn’t a lot of space or resources why not use one of Pentagon Play’s New Classroom Design Range (Breakout Space Package 1 or 2) all in natural wood effect?
+To help facilitate different learning zones in classrooms, where there isn’t a lot of space or resources why not use one of Pentagon Play's Early Years Furniture (Breakout Space Package 1 or 2) all in natural wood effect?
 Perfect for tackling minimal classroom storage and offering breakout space/zones all in one!
 Our Breakout Space Packages are fantastic for enhancing group work activities, individual play, or a quiet zone for all children.

 These versatile packages comprise of: